Health

 • Venous blood test- Blood is drawn from a vein, typically in the lower arm, using a syringe or a vacuum tube.

-Management and Treatment : How to improve hemoglobin count naturally?
+Management Treatment: How to improve haemoglobin count naturally?

 Lifestyle Factors

-These daily habits and practices support healthy hemoglobin levels:
+These daily habits and practices support healthy haemoglobin levels:

-• Avoid Smoking- Smoking can interfere with oxygen delivery and may falsely elevate hemoglobin without improving oxygenation.
+• Avoid Smoking- Smoking can interfere with oxygen delivery and may falsely elevate haemoglobin without improving oxygenation.

 • Moderate Exercise- Do activities like walking, cycling, or yoga regularly to stimulate red blood cell production.